M981 FISTV

 The M981 FISTV (Fire Support Team Vehicle) is a United States Army armored vehicle designed to house an artillery observer team in mechanized units.
-It was based on the M901 Improved TOW Vehicle (ITV) - itself based on the ubiquitous M113 Armored Personnel Carrier chassis.
+It was based on the M901 Improved TOW Vehicle (ITV) – itself based on the ubiquitous M113 armored personnel carrier chassis.

 Equipment

 The principal equipment on the FISTV is the Ground/Vehicular Laser Locator Designator (G/VLLD), pronounced "glid".
 This device obtains precise range information to a lased target.
 When combined with directional control from an inertial navigation system and vehicle coordinates from the GPS, the system is able to obtain precise coordinates of a designated target.

 The FISTV also had four SINCGARS radios to track the numerous voice and data radio nets pertinent to fire support operations.

 Employment

 The FISTV identifies targets and sends their description and location to the Fire Direction Center.

-Each Armor or Mechanized Infantry company in the US Army had one M981.
-Its crew consisted of a Lieutenant, a noncommissioned officer, and two soldiers.
-This crew doubles as the advisors to the company commander on fire support issues.
+Each armor or mechanized infantry company in the US Army has one M981, with a crew consisting of a lieutenant, a noncommissioned officer, and two soldiers.
+This crew also serves as advisors to the company commander on fire support issues.

 FISTVs are also used by Combat Observation and Lasing Teams (COLTs), a Brigade asset positioned to support the Brigade fires plan.